FrancescoMonaco/PhDPresentation/slides.md

 transition: fade
 ---

-# Extra
+# Some Results in the literature
-Counting Triangles in a graph
+How much can predictors help?
+An application to triangle counting in graphs

 <img src="/images/tonic.png" style="width:auto; height:65%;" />